Lukas Birk: Alaminüt photography

 In 2014, Birk began collecting box camera photographs called alaminüt (Turkish, from French: 'by the minute') in bazaars in Istanbul and Ankara, but also in Izmir, Mardin and Erzerum.
 Alaminüt photographers had been active across Turkey from the 1910s until their gradual disappearance in the mid-1980s.
 In 2023, Birk published a dedicated website and the photo-book Alaminüt Fotoğraf.
 Itinerant photography in Turkey in English and Turkish.
 In his introduction, he wrote about the social importance of this kind of vernacular photography during the formative years of the modern Turkish republic and presented images of different sub-genres, including portraits of families, professional groups, soldiers and alaminüt photographers at work.
 According to Turkish social scientist Özge Calafato, who contributed with an introduction to the book, alaminüt photographers "filled in an important vacuum by penetrating remote towns and villages, reaching out to the lower classes, who might otherwise have no access to photo studios at the time."

 Myanmar Photo Archive

 In 2013, Birk started collecting photographic material and conducting research on the history of photography in Myanmar.
 The same year, he founded the first public photographic archive focusing on local Myanmar vernacular photography, the Myanmar Photo Archive (MPA).
 The MPA has produced several exhibitions with materials from their archive comprising more than 30,000 images and started a photo-book publishing program in Yangon.
 The books were published in English and Burmese and distributed internationally.
 The MPA has received major funding from the British Library's Endangered Archives Programme and the German cultural center – Goethe-Institute – in Myanmar.

+Topography of Remembrance

+In April 2026, the Vorarlberg Museum in Bregenz, Austria, opened a temporary exhibition created by Birk.
+Titled Topography of Remembrance, it presented visual media and other documents about World War II reflecting the war as a global conflict from each of the different country's perspective.
+The exhibition and accompanying book chronicle the lives of ten individuals who lived during this time, with each person presenting a specific and individual perspective.
+These life stories bear witness of a Japanese soldier in China, an Indian nurse working in Italy, an African-American GI experiencing personal freedom in Europe, a guerrilla fighter in the Philippines, a Kenyan soldier sent to Burma, a Senegalese tirailleur imprisoned in a German camp, a French Jewish resistance fighter in Algeria, a Palestinian woman witnessing post-war violence, a Crimean Tatar woman enduring deportations under Stalin and an Austrian carpenter imprisoned in former Yugoslavia.
+According to the publisher, these narratives offer a multi-focused understanding of the war, shaped by questions of empire, colonial expansion, and new concepts of human rights.